Gear Guide

 Solar charging

-100W of flexible solar panel covers most non-fridge M1 setups — enough to replenish overnight fan and device usage on a typical sun day.
+100W of flexible solar panel covers most non-fridge M1 setups, enough to replenish overnight fan and device usage on a typical sun day.
 If you're running a fridge, aim for 200W.
 Tune offers their own 2-panel flexible ETFE solar kit designed to fit the M1 roof cleanly.
 Third-party 100W flexible panels (EcoFlow, Lensun, Renogy) typically weigh 4–5 lbs each and connect via standard MC4 connectors.
-Always pair with an MPPT charge controller — the efficiency gains over PWM are meaningful, especially in partial shade.
+Always pair with an MPPT charge controller; the efficiency gains over PWM matter, especially in partial shade.
 See the solar guide for full sizing and mounting details.

 Alternator charging (DC-DC)